Order the Contraceptive Pill online

 -

 All medications come with a risk of side effects.
-Most side effects of the pill are mild and go away after a while.
+Most side effects of the pill are mild and should go away after a while.

 Side effects can vary depending on the type and amounts of hormones used in each combined pill or mini pill, so you should always read the information leaflet that comes with your pill for more information on potential side effects.